 One day, you realize that you've let laziness get the better of your relationship, and you're both at a place where you're not sure where to go or what to do next.

 I've been there.
 Worst of all, it lasted about two years.

 Thankfully, my husband and I had one thing going for us.
 No matter what, we've got this crazy passion for one another that keeps us alive.
-We are so in love, but often, we struggled to keep that passion under control when it got angry.
+We are so in love, but often, we struggle to keep that passion under control when it turns to anger.